Will AI Be the End of Employees and Workers?

 The United States almost graduates more lawyers than doctors.
 It also discourages young men from entering college, who tend to study science.
 Add a retiring generation that will need more healthcare to this mixture and you can see that we will be facing in the future: A major shortage of healthcare workers while we have a massive need for healthcare along with increased bureaucracy around healthcare.

-When people correctly observe that American's life expectancy has been plummeting, I highlight these as the underlying reasons.
 How this relates to AI involves information.
 Even if we have accurate information, we have to take action as quickly as possible.
 But as I discovered when I warned about what I was seeing, accurate information lacks attention or focus.

-If talent management and leadership wants a takeaway here, then realize how one piece of accurate information can be easily be drowned out by many pieces of irrelevant or inaccurate information.
 This is basic human behavior.
 In the New Paradigm For Financial Markets, George Soros observes that "Americans go to great lengths to deny or forget about reality.
 Yet if you forget about reality, it's liable to catch up with you."
 His observation isn't only true for Americans - it applies to people in general.
 If people can avoid a problem, then they will avoid the problem until they can’t.

 Research Becomes Gold